Laurel Canyon Boulevard: Laurel Canyon freeway

+The freeway would have traversed between the Hollywood Split in the San Fernando Valley and Interstate 405 near Los Angeles International Airport in west Los Angeles, traversing Laurel Canyon and crossing central Los Angeles and Interstate 10 to do so.
+The proposed route was along the current routing of Laurel Canyon Boulevard, but local opposition from the Laurel Canyon neighborhood doomed the project.
+The only portion of the freeway built was a small section of La Cienega Boulevard through the Baldwin Hills district of southwestern Los Angeles.

+Culture

 Laurel Canyon itself found counterculture fame in the 1960s as home to many of L.A.'s top rock musicians, such as Frank Zappa.
 The bohemian spirit endures; every year, residents gather for a group photograph at the country market.
 Laurel Canyon Boulevard was also immortalized by The Doors in their 1968 song "Love Street."

-Laurel Canyon Boulevard crosses Laurel Canyon G Line station at its intersection with Chandler Boulevard in Valley Village.
-Laurel Canyon Boulevard is served by Metro Local lines 218 (south of Ventura Boulevard) and 230 (north of Ventura Boulevard).